 The City of St. John’s has updated its Sanitation Regulations to reflect modern practices of waste collection, including curbside recycling and other ways to divert waste from the landfill.

-Starting in January 2022 garbage put at the curb for collection must be in clear, colourless bags – with the exception of one ‘privacy’ bag per week that can be in an opaque, non-transparent (ie. black) bag.
+Garbage put at the curb for collection must be in clear, colourless bags – with the exception of one ‘privacy’ bag per week that can be in an opaque, non-transparent (ie. black, white) bag.

 If you don’t find the answers to your questions about clear bags for garbage on this page, review our Frequently Asked Questions.

 Read recent City Guide articles about clear bags for garbage:

 - Clear with our Waste: Winter 2022

 The main reasons we require clear bags for garbage are to:

 - heighten safety for collection staff

 We need to decrease the amount of waste, and stop hazardous waste such as batteries, going to the landfill.